Guaranteed Admission to SDSU for SDCCD Students

 I'm in a non-engineering major and some major prep courses are not available at SDCCD.
 Will this affect my eligibility?

-If I self-report that I will earn an ADT degree, but do not earn it by spring 2026, what will happen?
+If I self-report that I will earn an ADT degree but do not earn it by spring 2027, what will happen?

-Your admission will be at-risk if you do not earn your ADT by the end of the spring term, or if the information on your application differs from your academic record.
+Your admission will be at-risk of being rescinded if you do not earn your ADT by the end of the spring term, or if the information on your application differs from your academic record.

 Who should I contact if I have questions about the SDCCD-SDSU Guaranteed Admission Agreement?